leonawicz/lcars/README.md

 ## Library Computer Access/Retrieval System ([LCARS](https://en.wikipedia.org/wiki/LCARS))

-The `lcars` package provides simple approximations to LCARS style and appearance to give static plots and interactive data analysis an LCARS theme.
+The `lcars` package provides Shiny widgets and Shiny UI theme that support an LCARS aesthetic for Shiny apps.

-  - One feature in `lcars` is the ability to wrap ggplot objects in an LCARS-themed border using `lcars_border`.
-This relies on `grid` and base graphics and results are relatively basic.
-  - But an LCARS appearance begs the next obvious step: interactivity.
-    `lcars` provides functions that support an LCARS-themed Shiny UI using `lcarsPage` and related Shiny widgets and custom CSS.

-While the former is fun and useful for static graphs, the latter is much more exciting because it means you can make something with the look and feel of LCARS that also is *actually operational* and not just another piece of static digital fan art\!
+Using an LCARS aesthetic to visually frame the results of your analysis is fun and quirky in its own right, but it begs the next obvious step: interactivity.
+LCARS-themed displays can be fun to make, but using Shiny is much more exciting because you can make something with the look and feel of LCARS that also is *actually operational* and not just another piece of static digital fan art\!